cyevgeniy/evg.moe/content/js/own-signals/index.md

 ### `on` function

 This function accept a signal and a callback that should be called when the signal is changed.
-Now we need to do two things:
+At this point, we should think about few things:

 1. We need some data structure to store callbacks
-2. We need to modify the signals' implementation and execute required callbacks when signal is executed as a "setter".
+2. We need to modify the signals' implementation and execute required callbacks when a signal is executed as a "setter".

 Data structures go first.
 We'll use `Map` with signals as its keys and array of callbacks as its values.
 This map should